Dave Wills (sportscaster)

-David Herbert Wills (March 13, 1964 – March 5, 2023) was an American sportscaster.
-Dave Wills grew up near Chicago, Illinois, and was involved in both sports and journalism in high school and college.
+David Herbert Wills (March 13, 1964 – March 5, 2023) was an American sportscaster best known as an announcer for the Tampa Bay Rays radio broadcasts.
+A native of the Chicago area, he was involved in both sports and journalism in high school and college.
 After a short stint as a college baseball coach, he began covering sporting events on local radio and television, then did play by play radio for a minor league baseball club.

 Wills joined the Chicago White Sox Radio Network as a pre- and post-game host in 1997.
-In 2005, he and broadcast partner Andy Freed became the radio voices of the Tampa Bay Rays, a position he held until his sudden death in March 2023.
+In 2005, he and broadcast partner Andy Freed became the radio voices of the Rays, a position he held until his sudden death in March 2023.

 Early life

 Wills was born in Chicago and raised in nearby Oak Lawn, where he was a "die-hard" fan of the Chicago White Sox of Major League Baseball (MLB).
 He played baseball and basketball at Oak Lawn Community High School, where he also wrote for the school newspaper.
 He attended Elmhurst College, where he pitched on the baseball team and worked for the school's newspaper until graduating with degrees in speech communications and urban studies in 1988.
 While in college, he also worked for SportsPhone, a call-in service that provided one minute of sports scores and updates for the Chicago area.
 After graduation, Wills served as the pitching coach/recruiting coordinator for the Elmhurst College baseball team in 1989 and as the interim head baseball coach at the University of Chicago in 1990.